MannamSaiteja/nyc_taxi_analytics/README.md

 These dashboards simulate executive-level reporting and can be refreshed daily using batch scheduling.

-✅ Features
+✅ **Features:**
-✅ Incremental ingestion (no duplicate processing)
+ Incremental ingestion (no duplicate processing)

-✅ Data validation & schema enforcement
+Data validation & schema enforcement

-✅ Surrogate key generation for warehouse compatibility
+Surrogate key generation for warehouse compatibility

-✅ Bronze–Silver–Gold medallion architecture
+Bronze–Silver–Gold medallion architecture

-✅ Built for cloud or local Databricks environments
+Built for cloud or local Databricks environments

-✅ Real-world dashboards aligned to business KPIs
+Real-world dashboards aligned to business KPIs

-📌 How to Run
+📌 **How to Run:**
 Launch Databricks Community or Free Edition

 Upload and run notebooks in order: